dostchi/zapret-youtube-discord-roblox/README.md

 2(2).
 To start Roblox

 - Download CloudFlare WARP and launch it using the provided .bat file.
+Then start it, if you don't know how to start it see youtube guides